jonathansick/preprint/README.rst

 pack
 ----

-*This command is in progress*.

 ``preprint pack`` prepares a preprint for submission to a journal.
 This pipeline includes:

-1. Creating a build directory and copying over just the required manuscript files
+1. Creating a build directory and copying over just the required manuscript files,
-2. Inlining all inputted latex files
+2. Inlining all inputted latex files,
-3. Moving figures to the root directory and updating tex source
+3. Moving figures to the root directory and updating tex source,
-4. Deleting comments
+4. Deleting comments; don't be a tweet on @OverheardOnAph,
-5. *todo*: Renaming figures to conform to AASTeX if necessary
+5. *todo*: Renaming figures to conform to AASTeX if necessary,
-6. *todo*: Making JPEG versions of figures to to fulfil arXiv file size requirements, if necessary
+6. *todo*: Making JPEG versions of figures to to fulfil arXiv file size requirements, if necessary,
-7. *todo*: Copying the ``.bbl`` bibliography or inlining it into the manuscript, as necessary.
+7. Copying the ``.bbl`` bibliography or inlining it into the manuscript, as necessary.

 This command is inspired by Erik Tollerud's `Astropysics package <http://pythonhosted.org/Astropysics/coremods/publication.html>`_, but is designed around regular expressions for text transformation.
 The implementation should thus be easier.